 |Fourth Session (2 weeks)||August 7 – August 20 2016||$ 2,400.00|

 We are adopting a new schedule for next summer.
 Campers can come to camp for any 2 week session, or may combine sessions for a 4/6/8 week experience.
 This change will offer more flexibility for our camp families.

 Location and Facilities

-The 4-Week Program - includes 10 days of backpacking and canoeing.
-The program allows for self-direction with a minimum of regimentation in the development of outdoor skills.
+The 2-Week Program – The program allows for self-direction with a minimum of regimentation in the development of outdoor skills.
 Each boy selects their activities daily during the in-camp program.
 This encourages self-motivation and responsibility for personal productivity in a small group setting.
-This program is specifically designed for each age group, 9-16, and is age appropriate for the youngest camper as well as the oldest camper in camp.
+This program is specifically designed for each age group, 9-14, and is age appropriate for the youngest camper as well as the oldest camper in camp.

-Instruction is individualized, based upon ability and interest.
-The program features rock climbing, rappelling, a 16-element high ropes course, tyrolean traverse, survival training, nature study, woodworking, leatherwork, blacksmithing, fly-tying, fishing, kayaking, canoeing, swimming, marksmanship, archery, timber sports, whitewater rafting and slack-lining.
+The program features rock climbing, rappelling, bouldering, slacklining, a 16-element high ropes course, tyrolean traverse, blacksmithing, woodworking, leather work, fly-tying, fishing, kayaking, canoeing, swimming, marksmanship, archery, survival training, nature study, and fitness.

-The general outdoor skills program includes instruction in outdoor cooking, orienteering, toolcraft, marlinspike, woodsman's skills, leave no trace camping techniques, outdoor safety and first-aid.
-Several special events complete each camper's 4-week experience.
+The general outdoor skills program includes instruction in outdoor cooking, orienteering, toolcraft, marlinspike, woodman’s skills, timber sports, outdoor safety, first aid and rescue.